justinethier/cyclone/tail-blog-post-notes.md

     user    0m31.783s
     sys     0m0.513s

 One of the easiest things to do is run a profiler on the code to figure out what is going on.
-This lets us see if there is something in the runtime or compiled code that is dominating the runtime, and possibly slowing things down.
+This lets us see if there is something in the runtime or compiled code that is dominating the execution time, and possibly slowing things down.
 This isn't a catch-all - for example, it can't show us if a compiler optimization is needed.
 But it helps paint a picture of what is going on.

 A compiled Cyclone program is just a regular C program so we can use the standard GNU tools for profiling and debugging.